Washing Your Vehicle In The Winter | 10 Great Tips

 Vacuum The Interior

 Get rid of all that gravel, and salt from the road.
-Not to mention those french fries you dropped while on lunch, you know who you are.
+Not to mention those french fries you dropped while eating your lunch, you know who you are.

 Handles, Locks & Hinges